Massive quantum systems as interfaces of quantum mechanics and gravity: Consolidating quantum mechanics and gravity

-Finally, the measurement problem in quantum mechanics, which states that there is no consistent dynamic description of the measurement process also applies in the context of gravity.
-The issue is partially addressed by collapse theories, which propose a dynamical mechanism (see Section~\ref{sec:grav:collapse}).
+Finally, the measurement problem in quantum mechanics, which states that there is no consistent dynamic description of the measurement process, also applies in the context of gravity.
+The issue is partially addressed by collapse theories, which, while they have not yet been experimentally verified, propose a dynamical mechanism (see Section~\ref{sec:grav:collapse}).